vacp2p/rln-contract/README.md

-The [RLN](contracts/Rln.sol) and [PoseidonHasher](contracts/PoseidonHasher.sol) smart contracts are initially borrowed from the following repository https://github.com/kilic/rlnapp and some minor modifications are made on top of them.
+The [RLN](contracts/Rln.sol) and [PoseidonHasher](contracts/PoseidonHasher.sol) smart contracts are initially borrowed from the following repository https://github.com/kilic/rlnapp and some modifications are made on top of them.
 They may undertake further changes in the future as needed.

 # Hardhat Project for Rln-membership-contract